MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ### Design considerations

-- Without properly profiling and testing workloads, it isn't easy to understand if it's making the best use of the underlying platform and deployed resources.
+- Without properly profiling and testing workloads, it's difficult to know if it's making the best use of the underlying platform and deployed resources.

 ### Design recommendations

 - Profile workloads to make use of parallelization where possible.
   - Test your applications to understand concurrent requests, simultaneous processing, and more.
   - If you're running Machine Learning (ML) for tests, consider machines with a GPU for better efficiency gains.
+    - Consider this tradeoff: Running GPU-based machines for ML tests may increase the cost.
+  - Identify if the workload is performance intensive and work toward optimization.

 ## Next step